This article is originally published on 12 June 2019, and updated with additional information on 26 October 2020.

 |Standard Plan||Basic Plan||Escalating Plan|

-If we decide to go on the Basic Plan, we only contribute 10% to 20%, depending on our age and gender, of our Retirement Account balances to the CPF LIFE scheme.
-Here’s an article you can read more about this.
+If we decide to go on the Basic Plan, we only contribute 10% to 20%, depending on our age and gender, of our Retirement Account balances into the CPF LIFE scheme.